 6) Law of Intensity

 The more excitement your eLearning course creates, the more likely it will be remembered.
-Creating a hands-on experience, or one that causes the student to feel strong emotion will make the lesson more easily remembered.
+Creating a hands-on experience, or one that causes the employee to feel strong emotions will make the lesson more easily remembered.

 Connect the Course With Real Life.
 We are all flattered when someone shows an interest in us.
 Right?
 Flatter your learners and make them interested in what you have to say by showing interest in the goings-on in their lives.
 The real insights are out there; talk to your audience and peek into their daily lives to find out what challenges them at the workplace.
 Then craft real-life scenarios that reflect their reality and provide the much-needed context that begets attention.